getnamo/ml-remote-server/README.md

 *Optional Client Steps*

-1. Connect your UE4 instance via https://github.com/getnamo/MachineLearningRemote-Unreal
+1. Connect your unreal instance via https://github.com/getnamo/MachineLearningRemote-Unreal
 2. Listen to log events via your browser by going to ```<server ip>:8080``` or [```localhost:8080```](http://localhost:8080) in your browser.
 There are some debug commands like ```/r <script name>``` to swap script and ```/i``` to send dummy inputs; see https://github.com/getnamo/ml-remote-server/blob/master/server.py#L117 for all supported commands.

 ## How to use